hajdukd/docker-saltstack/README.md

 # Setting up saltstack locally with docker

-Docker Compose setup to spin up a salt master and minions.
+Docker Compose setup to spin up a salt master and minion.

 ## Requirements: